eissasoubhi/challenge-project/README.md

 Now the application is accessible here http://localhost:8080

 ### Important note
-**Make sure the UI is running at http://localhost:8080 and the Api at http://localhost:8000 otherwise it wont work or you'll have to change those default URLs in both [the UI configuration](https://github.com/eissasoubhi/challenge-project/tree/master/frontend#configuration "the UI configuration") and the [the Api configuration](https://github.com/eissasoubhi/challenge-project/tree/master/backend#configuration "the Api configuration").**
+**Make sure the UI is running at http://localhost:8080 and the Api at http://localhost:8000 or you'll have to change those default URLs in both [the UI configuration](https://github.com/eissasoubhi/challenge-project/tree/master/frontend#configuration "the UI configuration") and the [the Api configuration](https://github.com/eissasoubhi/challenge-project/tree/master/backend#cross-origin-resource-sharing-cors "the Api configuration").**

 See [more about the UI here](https://github.com/eissasoubhi/challenge-project/tree/master/frontend "more about the UI here") and [more about the Api here](https://github.com/eissasoubhi/challenge-project/tree/master/backend "more about the Api here").